-Fee required: A non-refundable permit application fee will be collected at the time of submittal of a Tree Clearing Permit application.
-The application fee will provide for the cost of plan review, administration and management of the permitting process, inspections, and processing of exceptions to standards and appeals pursuant to this chapter.
-A Tree Removal Permit fee shall be paid at the time an application or request is filed with the department, pursuant to TMC Section 18.88.010, except as otherwise noted in this Chapter.
+Fee required: A Tree Removal Permit fee shall be paid at the time an application or request is filed with the department, pursuant to TMC Section 18.88.010, except as otherwise noted in this Chapter.
 All fees shall be paid according to the Land Use Fee Schedule in effect at the time of application.
 There is no permit fee for submittal of the Tree Inventory Survey.